earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-10/in-class/2016-12-06-api06-leaflet-maps-r.md

 Static maps are useful for creating figures for reports and presentation.
 Sometimes, however, we want to interact with our data.
 We can use the leaflet package for R to overlay our data on top of interactive maps.
-You can think about it like google  maps with your data overlane on top!
+You can think about it like google  maps with your data overlaid on top!

 ### What is leaflet?